defeat the enemy, strongholds and spiritual warfare

 How Can You Get Involved?

 If you have not left a quick review for the podcast, please take 30 seconds and do that right now.
-It is the number one way we get featured, the show gets offered to others who might be looking to grow their business, and it’s also my greatest joy.
-Reading your reviews every week lights me up and makes me so excited to continue doing this work.
-I love hearing from you!
+It is the number one way we get featured, and the show offers it to others looking to grow their business.
+It’s also my greatest joy.

 How Did Stef Gass and Hilary Hendershott Meet?